How to grow tomatoes

 Once the small fruit appear, supplement your initial ground preparation with a fortnightly feed of a balanced fertiliser such as Tui Tomato Food.
 Water thoroughly after feeding.

 It is a good idea to pick fruit before it is fully coloured and still quite firm.
 This helps fruit keep longer and relieves the plant of its load, allowing it to keep on the job of producing more crops.

 Pests and diseases

-Strong growing healthy tomato plants will produce abundantly and are more resistant to pests and disease, so get your plants off to a good start.
+Healthy tomato plants will produce abundantly and are more resistant to pests and disease.
 Changing the site or replacing the soil of sites used previously for growing tomatoes will guard against build-up of seasonal problems.

-• Planting grafted tomatoes.
-These are grown on disease resistant rootstock.
+• Planting grafted tomatoes as these are grown on disease resistant rootstock

 • For white fly and other insect pests, use Kiwicare Organic Insect Control.

 This ‘How To’ Guide has been produced to provide basic information and our experienced staff are available to answer any questions that you may have.
 Because this guide is of a general nature, neither Palmers nor its staff are responsible for the application of the information, as the contents may need to be modified for individual projects and site applications.